-Toucan Toco is now three years old, and I would like to revisit the mission statement : to equip the novice user with a tool that lets him/her easily access company performance data.
+Toucan Toco is now five years old, and I would like to revisit the mission statement : to equip the novice user with a tool that lets him/her easily access company performance data.
 One of the first observations that we ...

-Their Economic Research department monitores over 40 millions companies worldwide.
+Their Economic Research department monitors over 40 millions companies worldwide.
 Their daily routine is to manage this incredible amount of data, digest it and package it into insights and analysis about payment behaviors and insolvencies.

 They share their insights with their clients, prospects and other departments in their company so everyone can make better decisions.